davnotdev/Room/README.md

 //    \ \_\ \_\ \_____\ \_____\ \_\\ \_\
 //     \/_/\/ /\/_____/\/_____/\/_/ \/_/
 //
-// This is ROOM, a DOOM inspired 3D [pew pew]-er, built for the sprig.
-//
 // /   w   [oooo]   i   \
 // \ a s d [oooo] j k l /
 //